 The proposed residential structure will NOT be subject to short term flooding from wave runup attack.
-The proposed finished first floor is at 14.1 feet NAVD88, and is about 1.5 feet above the adjacent street drainage flow line elevation.
-This FF elevation is above the ocean level with 6 feet of SLR and, will not be subject to flooding from rain runoff.
-The proposed project is reasonably safe from flooding because of the very wide beach, the finished floor elevation (+14.1 feet NAVD88), and the existing drainage paths away from the structure.
+The proposed finished first floor (FF) is at or above +14.92 feet NAVD88, and is over 4.5 feet above the adjacent street elevation.
+This FF elevation is above the ocean level with 6 feet of SLR and will not be subject to flooding from rain runoff.
+The proposed project is reasonably safe from flooding because of the very wide beach, the finished floor elevation (+14.92 feet NAVD88), and the existing drainage paths away from the structure.